SingingCoder69/YouTube-Data-Harvesting-and-Warehousing/README.md

 #### c) Load  data

-* After the transformation process, the JSON format data is stored in the MongoDB database, also It has the option to migrate the data to MySQL database from the MongoDB database.
+* After the transformation process, the JSON format data is stored in the MongoDB database, also It has the option to migrate the data to PostgresSQL database from the MongoDB database.

 ### 5. E D A Process and Framework

 #### a) Access MySQL DB

-* Create a connection to the MySQL server and access the specified MySQL DataBase by using pymysql library and access tables.
+* Create a connection to the PostgresSQL server and access the specified MySQL DataBase by using pymysql library and access tables.

 #### b) Filter the data